-Here are past syllabi from courses I've taught.
-(NOTE: If you are a student taking one of these courses now, please check Blackboard for the current syllabus)
+Here are past syllabi from courses I've taught (the titles are hyperlinks).
+NOTE: If you are a student taking one of these courses now, please check Blackboard for the current syllabus.

 This course explores the evolution, fundamental assumptions and dominant themes underpinning the philosophies of science.
 The focus will be on the intersections between various approaches to meta-theoretical perspective, theoretical thinking, scientific inquiry, and knowledge development.
 The philosophical debate underlying science and knowledge development will be investigated.
 The current state of nursing science, ways of knowing, knowledge generation models, criteria for causation, and argumentation will be explored.

 This course has two primary aims—to study the historical development of thoughts about the nature of science, as well as to look at some aspects of scientific methodology itself.
 Throughout the course, we will be applying theories of the advance of science to actual case studies of scientific advance.

 This course is a partial survey of some important strands in the Western intellectual history.
 We will start with ancient Greek speculations in cosmology, philosophy, and medicine.
 Then we will look at some important subsequent developments in these areas and how they were influenced by the Greek tradition.
 These include, among other topics, the magical tradition that flourished during the Renaissance period.
 The latter half of the course will focus on the profound intellectual transformations which constitute what we often call The Scientific Revolution.
 The great scientific achievements of figures such as Descartes, Kepler, Galileo, and Newton will be discussed in detail.
 Overall, this course is meant to provide a broad picture of some of the most important elements in the Western intellectual tradition and their interactions in history.